DRuggeri/ComfyUI-Load-Image-Media-Browser/README.md

 - images are previewed in the browser UI and can be selected through **Load Image**
 - this extension works inside the ComfyUI `input` directory structure
 - file deletion is limited to files inside the allowed input tree

+## Thumbnail behavior

+- thumbnails are not stored as separate files
+- previews are generated directly from the original media in the ComfyUI `input` directory
+- this node does not create a persistent thumbnail cache
+- closing ComfyUI does not remove any thumbnail files created by this node, because none are created

 ## Release